 - party supplies

 - travel expenses

-I think the best way to stick to a holiday budget is to use a spreadsheet and be sure to track all of your expenses.
+I think the best way to stick to a holiday budget is to use a spreadsheet or a budget planner book to track all of your expenses.

 Even the best budgeters struggle around the holidays because it’s so easy to get into the spirit of Christmas and lose your self-control when it comes to spending.